 Below I have shared how to dehydrate the breadsticks and how to bake them in the oven.
 I have many readers who don’t own dehydrators and enjoy cooked foods, so I did this for you. :)

-- Place the breadstick on the mesh sheet that comes with the dehydrator and dehydrate at 145 degrees (F) for 1 hour.
-Click (here) to read about drying at this high of a temp.
+Place the breadstick on the mesh sheet that comes with the dehydrator and dehydrate at 145 degrees (F) for 1 hour.
 This will create a crispy crust on the outside.

 Decrease the temperature to 115 degrees (F) and continue to dehydrate for approx. 10 hours or until dry enough.
 You don’t want the bread to dry out too much so keep an eye on it.

 Place the breadsticks on a cookie sheet and slide into the oven for about 40 minutes.
 All ovens run a bit different so start checking it at 30 minutes.
 It won’t get really brown so don’t let the color fool you.

 Shelf life and storage: My personal recommendation would be to store this bread in an air-tight container, in the fridge, for 3-5 days.

 The more moisture that is left in your bread, the shorter the shelf life.
 Therefore, shelf life will vary with your drying technique.
 Whenever I make this bread, it never lasts very long enough to spoil.

 Keep in mind, the whole purpose of eating a raw diet is to eat foods at their peek of freshness, so don’t expect this bread to have a long expiration date.

 To learn more about maple syrup by clicking (here).